IuliiaKonovalova/animal_shelter/README.md

         - The gallery is responsive: the size of the photo depends on the user's screen.
         - Each image has a description of the animal that appears on hover.
-        - descriptional information contains the name of the animal and its characteristics.
+        - description information contains the name of the animal and its characteristics.

     - It has a call to action section below the gallery with the incentivizing message and the button that leads to the contact form.